NatSalaz/xmopipe/README.md

 ├── video_XXXX_merged_scene_4.npz
 ├── video_XXXX_merged_scene_5.npz
 ```
-json contains the textual descriptions for each video
+JSONs contains the textual descriptions for each video
-metadata.txt contains YT link and each section timestamp.
+metadata.txt contains video link and each scene timestamp.

 NPZs contain extracted infos:
 They contain 1 key namex 'body_Y' for each body each containing the following keys: